Shieldine/git-profile/README.md

   git-profile [command]

 Available Commands:
-  add         Adds a new profile check       Display the currently set credentials completion  Generate the autocompletion script for the specified shell config      Edit profile configuration file
+  add         Add a new profile
+  check       Display the currently set credentials completion  Generate the autocompletion script for the specified shell config      Edit profile configuration file